DannyCheng711/Neural-Network-from-Scratch/Readme.md

 | Epochs | {1000, 2000} |

 ### Search Strategy:
-- Each trial trained a full model on a 90% training subset and evaluated it on a 10% validation subset.
+- Each experiment trained a full model on a 90% training subset and evaluated it on a 10% validation subset.
-- The objective metric was Mean Squared Error (MSE) on the validation set.
+- The objective metric was MSE on the validation set.
 - Ray Tune coordinated multiple experiments in parallel, automatically reporting intermediate results and selecting the best configurations.

     | Best Hyperparameter Found | Value |